 Now you need to identify your short-term and long-term savings goals.
 Doing this will make it easier for you to come up with a reverse budget.

 If you don’t have a six-month emergency fund, that’s going to be the best place to start.
-If you have a six-month emergency fund, then you won’t have to resort to high-interest credit cards if a financial emergency arises.
+If you have a six-month emergency fund, then you won’t have to resort to high-interest credit cards for financial emergencies like unexpected medical expenses.

 You should also spend some time thinking about how much you want to save for retirement.
 For instance, the maximum yearly 401(k) contribution is $19,500.
-What would it take for you to reach that savings goal this year?
+What would it take for you to reach your retirement goals this year?

 3. Identify how much you need to save every month